NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Conclusion

-We show the model performance and speed after being deployed into GLSL in Table~\ref{tab:trade-off} and show the trade-off between model capacity and inference speed.
-FPS is computed with the average time to render the first frame in the test set of NeRF-Synthetic dataset on an NVIDIA RTX 4090.
+We present the model performance and speed after deployment in GLSL in Appendix Tab.
+6 illustrating the trade-off between model capacity and inference speed.
+The two versions of our method differ only in their appearance networks: the fast version substitutes the original TensoRF MLP with Spherical Harmonics (SH), where learned features (considered as SH coefficients) are fed into a fixed SH function to decode colors, eliminating the need for any neural decoders.
+Both models achieve real-time rendering, with FPS based on the average time of the first frame from the NeRF-Synthetic test set on an NVIDIA RTX 4090.